Key Strategic Policy Themes for Mission Turkey’s Grants Program

 o Scalable – The project’s scale and budget can be reduced, if necessary (up to 5 points)

-o Cost sharing – The applicant is seeking funds from other sources or willing to contribute (in-kind support is acceptable (up to 5 points)
+o Cost sharing – The applicant is seeking funds from other sources or willing to contribute (up to 5 points)

 o Impact – Goals and objectives are clearly stated, and project approach is likely to provide maximum impact in achieving the proposed results.
 Project shows strong potential to reach a new or large target audience (up to 5 points)

 o Sustainability – Project activities will continue to have positive impact after the conclusion of the program (up to 5 points)